 Prior to configuring a RADIUS server by specifying a domain or host name, you must configure the Domain Name System (DNS) server on the device by using the ip dns command.
 The host name cannot be resolved unless the DNS server is configured.

-When a list of servers is configured on the device, failover from one server to another server only happens when a RADIUS server fails to respond; it does not happen when user authentication fails.
+When a list of servers are configured on the device, fail over from one server to another server only happens when a RADIUS server fails to respond; it does not happen when the user authentication fails.